How to Hire a Local Employee in China?

 The employee’s social security contribution is deducted from his/ her gross salary, while the employer’s deduction is separately calculated and credited to the employee’s gross salary to estimate the total employment cost.
 Contrary to the individual income tax, the social security contribution is regarded as an indirect benefit to the employee.

 When an organization submits its taxes to the tax bureau, the social security contributions are deposited into two separate accounts.
-The employer’s contribution goes to a public social security account, while the contribution shared by employee is added to his/her social security account.
-Social security bureau is responsible for managing both these accounts.
+The employer’s contribution goes to a public social security account, while the contribution shared by the employee is added to his/her social security account.
+The social security bureau is responsible for managing both these accounts.

 Types of China’s social insurance